hypered/prototyping/README.md

 described in `shell.nix`).

 - This also uses a `Makefile`.
-I didn't specify `gnumake` in `shell.nix`, but I guess that its use of `mkShell` automatically provide it.
+I didn't specify `gnumake` in `shell.nix`, but I guess that its use of `mkShell` automatically provides it.
 The `Makefile` helps to re-generate only the necessary files upon changes when developing.

 - This also uses `ghcid`, which can be run with `make ghcid`.